SaisrikarVollala/SaisrikarVollala/README.md

 -->

-I'm Srikar,student at IIIT gwalior ,intrested in development and problem solving
+I'm Srikar,student at IIIT gwalior ,intrested in developing scalable backned and frontend projects

 🔭 I’m currently working on fullstack Development .